 When an individual who does have ADHD takes this medication, they may feel all of the same effects of Ritalin, yet they will not feel high.
 Ritalin use in people with a cognitive disadvantage will only feel balanced.
 They lack the capabilities a normal person has to focus and function properly in educational settings.
 Nonprescription Ritalin is prevalent in people who do not have any disabilities and need the “drive” Ritalin gives them.

 Ritalin And The Central Nervous System

 Using a substance like Ritalin can have damaging effects on the individual, predominantly in the brain.
 It affects Dopamine levels in the brain, which increases motivation in an individual as well as possesses properties that lead individuals to function properly and healthily.
-However, too much Dopamine entering the brain while using a substance can cause damaging effects in their brain.
-When the individual stops using the substance, they will lack natural production of the chemical.
+However, too much Dopamine entering the brain while using a substance can cause damaging effects in the brain.
+When the individual stops using the substance, they will lack the natural production of the chemical.
 This can put an individual into a deep depression where they are unmotivated and allow feelings to manifest themselves in a disruptive way.